ajablonsk1/EvolutionGenerator/README.md

 # EvolutionGenerator

+## Introduction

 EvolutionGenerator is project for my IT studies.

-It simulates the animals and enviroment.
+It simulates the animals life and their enviroment.

+## How it works

+Before the simulation starts you can select the world variables like: width, height, starting energy for an animal, animals at start etc.

 The world consist jungle and grasslands where grass spawns (there is more probability that grass spawns in jungle).